-- Go to WHM > Security Center > Password Strength Configuration.
+- Navigate to WHM > Security Center> Password Strength Configuration.

 - Navigate to WHM > Security Center > Two-Factor Authentication.